 Consistent with the beach training in New Zealand to which the colt was accustomed, Davina Waddell stabled Isle Of Man not at Randwick or Rosehill, but at Shoalhaven Heads, near the Seven Mile Beach at Gerroa on the N.S.W.
 South Coast where the legendary reinsman Kevin Robinson prepared his team for astute betting coups.
-Like Robinson, Waddell understood the therapy of beach training and generally worked her charge in a straight line an hour before low tide and an hour afterwards when the sand was firm yet soft.
+By dawn’s early light, it is a magical place and Robinson’s granddaughter, the famous human rights lawyer Jennifer Robinson, who grew up there, still describes it as “my favourite sound in the world: the rhythm of horses’ hooves on the sand and the surf in the background.”
+Like the Robinson family, Waddell understood the therapy of beach training and generally worked her charge in a straight line an hour before low tide and an hour afterwards when the sand was firm yet soft.
 In winning the Rosehill Guineas, Isle Of Man had become the first New Zealand-trained-and-bred horse to do so since Nigger Minstrel took the race in 1924.
 Isle of Man had rounded off his Derby preparation 48 hours before the race with a hard gallop over 1400 metres on the beach on Saturday morning.

 For those enterprising journalists seeking a romantic tale of struggling trainer meets classic racehorse, the possibilities in the A.J.C.
 Derby were not exhausted by the charming Davina Waddell and Isle Of Man.
 The third favourite for the race, Binbinga, offered even greater scope.
 A gelded and plain-looking son of the undistinguished American stallion Round And Bold, he was out of a Better Boy mare who never won a race when prepared by D. H. Smerdon.
 Binbinga had cost the battling septuagenarian trainer Roy Quan just $1,000 as a yearling.
 Quan, a former jockey, taxi driver and odd-job man raced Binbinga in partnership with his son, Frank, and the gelding was just one of three horses he had in work at Flemington.
 When Quan accepted with Binbinga for the Caulfield Guineas in the spring, it seemed to remind many sportsmen of Don Quixote tilting at windmills.
 But Quan had the last laugh when his 15/1 gelding upset a good field in the hands of Peter Cook.
 Since then, Binbinga had been placed in the W. S. Cox Plate, Victoria Derby and West Australian Derby and had won the S.T.C.
 Tulloch Stakes when he relegated Gurner’s Lane and Rare Form into the minor placings.
 Accordingly, our $1,000 yearling had already returned Roy and Frank Quan some $190,025 in stakes going into the A.J.C.
 Derby.